anujjhawar28/face-recognition-app/README.md

   - You'll see an error: "PHOTO DETECTED!"
   - Cannot register until liveness check passes

-### 3. Recognize Faces
+### 3. Automatic Face Recognition & Attendance
-- Once faces are registered, the app will automatically recognize them
+- Once faces are registered, the app will **automatically recognize them**
+- When a registered face is detected:
+  - ✅ **First time today**: Attendance is marked with timestamp
+    - Notification: "Attendance marked successfully!"
+    - Record added to attendance table
+  - ⚠️ **Already marked today**: Shows duplicate message
+    - Notification: "Your attendance is already marked for today!"
+    - No duplicate entry created
 - Recognized faces show the person's name and similarity percentage
+- DetecManage Attendance Records
+- **View Records**: See all attendance entries in the table
+- **Today's Count**: See how many people marked attendance today
+- **Total Count**: View total attendance records
+- **Clear Today**: Remove today's attendance records only
+- **Clear All Records**: Delete all attendance history
+- **Export CSV**: Download attendance records as a spreadsheet

-- Detection info panel shows details about detected faces and expressions
+### 6. tion info panel shows details about detected faces and expressions

 ### 4. Manage Registered Faces
 - View all registered faces in the "Registered Faces" section